STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Introduction

 \begin{itemize}

-\item[1)] Based on the idea of share-transform-reveal, also inspired by \cite{xiong2020efficient}, we construct two novel resharing protocols that support transforming $share$ stored in $n$ servers from ASS format to MSS, or vice versa.
-Then following a series of identities, we construct the secure $n$-party computation protocols on all basic fundamental functions, and the input and output remain in ASS format.
-We also design the $n$-party comparison and division protocols.
-As a theoretical supplement, we also provide the corresponding protocols that keep the input and output in MSS format in the appendix.
+\item[1)] We propose a ``share-transform-reveal (STR)" strategy to construct secure computation protocols.
+At first, two novel resharing protocols are designed to transform the additive and multiplicative \textit{shares} to each other with $n$ servers based on STR.
+Then, the secure computation protocols for all the basic elementary functions are constructed using the resharing protocols.
+We also design the $n$-party comparison and division protocols with better efficiency by using the STR strategy.
+All the proposed $n$-party protocols only require constant rounds of interactions.

-\item[2)] We further optimize and expand partial protocols (e.g., comparison) at the cost of extremely lightweight \emph{offline} work undertaken by the data owner.
-All $n$-party protocols designed only require constant (i.e., irrelevant to $n$) rounds of interaction.

-\item[3)] We further construct common $n$-party computation protocols on matrices, such as solving eigenvectors and eigenvalues, and all inputs and outputs remain in ASS format.
-The interaction rounds of protocols on matrices are independent of their dimensions.
+\item[2)] We further design three $n$-party protocols for secure computation on matrix.
+By processing the matrix as a whole, rather than the separate matrix elements, the interaction rounds of the protocols are independent of matrix dimensions.

-\item[4)] We prove the security of our protocols in the Universally Composability (UC) security model\cite{canetti2001universally}, which shows that our protocols can against collusion among $n-1$ servers.
-We also give detailed efficiency analysis for all the proposed protocols.
-Three convolutional neural network models are further utilized as a case study to demonstrate the actual efficiency.
+\item[3)] We prove that the proposed protocols can defend the collusion of $n-1$ servers and present the communication and computation complexities of the protocols in detail.
+Three convolutional neural network models are further utilized as the case study to demonstrate the efficiency in practice.

-\item[5)] The involved computations are defined in $\mathbb{R}$, which may significantly reduce the difficulty of further engineer application.
+\item[4)] The protocols are defined in $\mathbb{R}$, and it is easy for users to map it to a fixed range according to the given task, as shown in the GitHub \cite{code}.
+Since most of the plaintext tools are defined in $\mathbb{R}$, the further engineer application difficulty can be significantly reduced.

 \end{itemize}